petrarca95/Notes/topics/Spring-in-Action-5th/ch1.md

-Java-based configuration offers greater type safety and improved refactorability but _**EXPLICIT CONFIGURATION WITH EITHER JAVA OR XML IS ONLY NECESSARY IF SPRING IS UNABLE TO AUTOMATICALLY CONFIGURE THE COMPONENTS**_
+- Java-based configuration offers greater type safety and improved refactorability
+- _**EXPLICIT CONFIGURATION WITH EITHER JAVA OR XML IS ONLY NECESSARY IF SPRING IS UNABLE TO AUTOMATICALLY CONFIGURE THE COMPONENTS**_

+#####Note:

+- The class annotated with `@Confguration` does not always have to be manually loaded by AnnotationConfigApplicationContext , if Spring picks the Configuration class up via component scanning, then the beans defined will be automatically loaded into the container